QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 PRICE PERFORMANCE COMPARED TO ALL OTHER STOCKS: [FAIL]

 A company's weighted relative strength, which is the stock's price performance compared with the overall market over the past year, should be no less than 80, although above 90 is preferred.
 As long as all the other numbers are in check, these companies should continue to perform well over the next 3 months.
-SAP's relative strength of 49 is too low to pass the test.
+SAP's relative strength of 75 is a bit too low to pass the test.

 CONFIRM AT LEAST ONE OTHER LEADING STOCK IN THE INDUSTRY: [PASS]